 Sasha is originally from Paris, France and holds a B.A. in Politics from Brandeis University.

-Known for award-winning research, writing and leadership work on economic opportunity, racial equity and justice, and democracy as problem solving, Xav was a professor at the Harvard Kennedy School of Government and MIT’s Department of Urban Studies and Planning.
+Known for award-winning research, writing and leadership work on economic opportunity, racial equity and justice, and democracy as collective problem solving, Xav was a professor at the Harvard Kennedy School of Government and later MIT’s Department of Urban Studies and Planning.
 He started his career in local community development and then served at the U.S. Department of Housing and Urban Development under President Clinton.
-Xav was part of the 2008 Obama-Biden Transition team, and then served as Program Associate Director of the White House Office of Management and Budget under President Obama, engaging a broad array of executive and legislative branch officials, news media, and interest group leaders from criminal justice and immigration to infrastructure, finance and financial regulation, economic development and trade policy, voting rights, anti-discrimination work, housing, and environmental sustainability.
-Recently, he helped lead policy committees for the Biden for President campaign and review federal agencies, policy, and personnel for the Biden-Harris Transition team.
+Xav was part of the 2008 Obama-Biden Transition team and then served as program associate director of the White House Office of Management and Budget under President Obama, engaging a broad array of executive and legislative branch officials, news media, and interest group leaders from criminal justice and immigration to infrastructure, finance and financial regulation, economic development and trade policy, voting rights, anti-discrimination work, housing, and environmental sustainability.
+In 2020, he helped lead policy committees for the Biden for President campaign and review federal agencies, policy, and personnel for the Biden-Harris Transition team.
 His views have appeared in Fortune, Fast Company, The Boston Globe, NPR and other major media, on a wide range of issues, such as creating good jobs for women, people of color and other under-represented workers in America’s “new industrial strategy” for advanced manufacturing, “keeping score” to realize equity in government decision making, and how to make sure gig work is good work in the innovation economy.
 He serves on the boards of Dēmos, One Fair Wage, JUST Capital, and the Center for Advanced Study in Behavioral Sciences and is a former board member of the Global Impact Investing Network and Living Cities.

 Carly graduated from the University of California, Berkeley with degrees in Spanish and Political Science, where she was a member of Kappa Alpha Pi Pre-Law Fraternity and Cal ACLU.